MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/fault-tolerance.md

 ## Overview

-At its heart, Storage Spaces is about providing fault tolerance, often called 'resiliency', for your data.
+At its heart, Storage Spaces is about providing fault tolerance, often called "resiliency," for your data.
 Its implementation is similar to RAID, except distributed across servers and implemented in software.

 As with RAID, there are a few different ways Storage Spaces can do this, which make different tradeoffs between fault tolerance, storage efficiency, and compute complexity.
-These broadly fall into two categories: 'mirroring' and 'parity', the latter sometimes called 'erasure coding'.
+These broadly fall into two categories: "mirroring" and "parity," the latter sometimes called "erasure coding."

 ## Mirroring

 Mirroring provides fault tolerance by keeping multiple copies of all data.
 This most closely resembles RAID-1.
 How that data is striped and placed is non-trivial (see [this blog](https://blogs.technet.microsoft.com/filecab/2016/11/21/deep-dive-pool-in-spaces-direct/) to learn more), but it is absolutely true to say that any data stored using mirroring is written, in its entirety, multiple times.
 Each copy is written to different physical hardware (different drives in different servers) that are assumed to fail independently.

-In Windows Server 2016, Storage Spaces offers two flavors of mirroring – 'two-way' and 'three-way'.
+Storage Spaces offers two flavors of mirroring – "two-way" and "three-way."

 ### Two-way mirror